pvlasov/cv/docs/cover-letter.md

 * Check if the resource was modified since the last instantiation.
 For version-controlled files one way to do it is to use jGit and see who last committed the file.
 If the committer ID is the same functional ID which is used for instantiation that would mean that the file was not touched and can be overwritten.
 * If the resource was modified use a merger applicable for the resource format.
 For Java resources there is JMerge which detects manual changes using ``@generated`` JavaDoc tags - it overwrites only classes and members with such tag present.
 Other file resources can be merged using a 3-way patch in a version-controlled environment, which is[^3]:
-    * Find the previous generated revision
+    * Find the previous generated revision.
     * Do a diff between the previous and the newly generated code and create a patch.
 There are Java libraries to do diff/patch for [text files](https://github.com/google/diff-match-patch) and for formats such as [JSON](https://github.com/java-json-tools/json-patch/blob/master/src/main/java/com/github/fge/jsonpatch/diff/JsonDiff.java) and [XML](https://github.com/dnault/xml-patch).
     * If there is no difference do nothing - keep the current revision as it is.
     * Otherwise apply the patch to the current revision.